erriiiccccccc/JSON_CSV_Converter-online/README.md

 5. Usage

 ## Introduction
 The JSON to CSV Converter is a web application built using Java and Python that allows you to convert JSON data to CSV format.
 This project is intended to provide a convenient way of transforming structured data between these formats, making it easier to work with data across different systems.
+I used this to access scraped data from OpenSanction specifically because their JSON file is too large to be opened.

 ## Features
 1. Converts JSON data to CSV format.